Last firmware available:

 The PIC only receives the pulses from the 36° pickup.

 Of course the PIC cannot jump in time to ADVANCE the spark, it can only DELAY it.

-That’s why the pickup signal used is set at the maximum advance (Here: 36 deg. before TDC)
+That’s why the pickup signal used is set at the maximum advance (Here: 36 deg. before TDC for an XT600)

-At idle and low RPM, the PIC generates maximum delay (about 36°) before fire a spark a few degrees ahead of TDC.
+At idle and low RPM, the PIC generates maximum delay (about 36° if programmed for an XT600) before fire a spark a few degrees ahead of TDC.

-The spark fired by the PIC comes a few degrees AFTER the spark triggered directly by the SCR at 12° BTDC.
+The spark fired by the PIC comes a few degrees AFTER the spark triggered directly by the SCR at 12° BTDC (for an XT600).

 So that the 12° pickup is the one to fire the engine and the PIC triggered spark does nothing since it comes a few degrees later.

 That way, there is no or little advance from TDC at low RPM.

 As the RPM increases, the more the advance would increase ahead of TDC accordingly.
 (Delay is inversely proportional to engine speed.)